NikhilRoyDA/IPL-Data-Analytics-Tableau/README.md

-# 📊 IPL Data Analytics – Tableau Dashboard
+# 🏏IPL Data Analytics – Tableau Dashboard 📊

 ## 🚀 Project Overview
 This project analyzes IPL data from **2008-2020**, providing key insights using **Tableau**.
 The dashboard visualizes team performance, player statistics, and match trends to understand how data impacts decision-making in cricket.